ahsansadman/Project-CarDoor/README.md

    `npm install`

-   `bower install`

 3. To run the code, run:

     `node server.js`

-4. In the browser open http://localhost:3000/, and you should see the index page
+4. In the browser open http://localhost:3000, and you should see the index page